skellis46/slipbox/borgmann, effort and focal things.md

 - [[art practice and artistic research]]
 - [[intuition and the intimate knowledge of a practice]]
 - [[technology is skillful activity]] -- considering a more open understanding of _technology_
+- [[focal activity is a convex lens]] -- O'Brien citing Borgmann, to help understand the value of focal things

 _source:_ unknown